 Having a clear path and a list of what’s expected of the employee for succession takes bias out of the equation when evaluating employees for promotion, and helps bond the employee with their manager by directly communicating expectations and goals.
 Encourage managers to host open, ongoing conversations with their direct reports about their personal growth plans, and leverage the list of requirements to track their progress along the way.

-When evaluating what types of rewards to offer company-wide, consider experiences — that’s where Blueboard comes in.
-We’ve curated hundreds of custom experiences (think becoming James Bond for the day) that your employees choose from, delivered at scale through our enterprise-level platform.
+When evaluating what types of employee rewards to offer company-wide, consider experiences — that’s where Blueboard comes in.
+We’ve curated hundreds of custom experiential rewards for employees (think becoming James Bond for the day) that your employees choose from, delivered at scale through our enterprise-level platform.
 And once they pick their favorite, our celebrated Concierge team handles all of their logistics and final itinerary.
-Blueboard is a recognition platform that drives real ROI; read more in our latest Employee Engagement Impact Report.
+Blueboard is an employee recognition platform that drives real ROI; read more in our latest Employee Engagement Impact Report.

 Employee feedback and appreciation should not be traveling in a one-way alley; it should be embraced as a two-way street.
 This means that all employees receive access to a variety of avenues to share and absorb feedback across all levels of the company.
 Get support from senior leadership to open up and host employee Q&A’s at company-wide town halls (questions taken over live mics or submitted online before the meeting), or consider moderated Slack channels for ongoing conversations between employees and senior leaders (asking senior leaders to rotate duties for AMA-style sessions).

 For front-line managers, ensure that all are hosting standing 1:1s and career planning huddles with their direct reports, so that real-time feedback”: the opportunity for feedback to not be locked away until that annual performance review, but instead, addressed in the moment so that the employee can begin thriving immediately.